akbaker/erate/README.md

 Contents

 - Code for E-Rate analysis
-- Notes
+- Notes (contained within the wiki)
-  - Basic Tools